severian42/severian42/README.md

 ### 📚 Education
 - **Zero To Mastery Academy**: A.I.
 Machine Learning and Data Science - Certificate
 - **Zero To Mastery Academy**: Prompt Engineering Bootcamp - Certificate
-- **Full Sail University**: Bachelor of Science in Audio Production
+- **Full Sail University**: Bachelor of Science in Computer Science
 - **Ventura College**: Associate of Ecology and Computer Technology

 ### 📬 Connect with Me